sophiafreuden/RTRussian/README.md

 Guillemets « and » replaced with a single space

-Em dash — reokaced with a single space
+Em dash — replaced with a single space

 And replace all double spaces with a single space as many times as needed.